'They've all got it Infamy'

 Rearrange the following into a well-known phrase or saying, 'tu Brute et'.

-If you're new to this don't worry because Julius doesn't particuarly feature in our novel.
-But we reference him because whenever anyone thinks of ancient Rome they usually think of this guy and his brutal assassination by lesser but still power-hungry rivals(4).
-This is partly because Julius was a genocidal megalomaniac in the final days of the Republic, partly because he set the trend for calling subsequent emperors Caesar(5), and also because Shakespeare described his death in a dramatic, bloody, scheming sort of way.
+If you're new to this don't worry because Julius doesn't particularly feature in our novel.
+But we reference him because whenever anyone thinks of ancient Rome they usually think of this guy and his brutal assassination by envious, fearful or power-hungry rivals(4).
+This is partly because Julius was a genocidal megalomaniac in the final days of the Republic, because he started the Caesar trend for subsequent emperors(5), and also Shakespeare described his death in a dramatic, bloody, scheming sort of way.

-So, clever-clogs, how much do you know then about Caligula and Nero, sitting chronologically on either side of a much less interesting Claudius(7)?
-The best most usually come up with is one or possibly both were mad and Nero enjoyed a good fiddle while Rome burned to the ground.
+So, how much do you know about Caligula and Nero, sitting chronologically on either side of a much less interesting Claudius(7)?
+The best most usually come up with is one or possibly both were mad and Nero enjoyed a good fiddle while Rome burned to cinders.
 Ergo, most minds usually draw a bit of a blank.
 Which is a shame if you like tales of madness, debauchery, family feuds, plots, assassinations, intrigue and murder.
 It's all pretty weird stuff and frankly puts Julius in the shade.

 And since we like pretty weird tales, we thought why not bring these two into our story?